 In Australia, the steps towards a similar movement have also been taken cautiously.
 The caution may partly be explained by the Federal nature of the Australian constitution and the limited power which, it has long been assumed, the Federal Executive and Federal Legislature have over international treaties and participation in international lawmaking where this would conflict with the "basic structure" of the Australian constitution.
 That assumption must itself now be reconsidered in the light of recent decisions of the High Court to some of which I have referred.
-38
+58

 I have already mentioned the initiatives taken by Murphy J during the late 1970s and early 1980s to call attention to relevant international human rights norms.
 Now other Justices of the High Court of Australia are beginning to do likewise.
-In J v Lieschke, Deane J had to consider the right of a parent to participate in proceedings which affected the custody of the child.
+In J v Lieschke59, Deane J had to consider the right of a parent to participate in proceedings which affected the custody of the child.
 He denied that the interests of the parents in such proceedings were merely indirect or derivative in nature:

 "To the contrary, such proceedings directly concern and place in jeopardy the ordinary and primary rights and authority of parents as the natural guardians of an infant child.
 True it is that the rights and authority of parents have been described as 'often illusory' and have been correctly compared to the rights and authority of a trustee (see eg the Report by Justice, the British Section of the International Commission of Jurists, Parental Rights and Duties and Custody Suits (1975) pp 6-7 ...)
 Regardless, however, of whether the rationale of the prima facie rights and authority of the parents is expressed in terms of a trust for the benefit of the child, in terms of the right of both parent and child to the integrity of family life or in terms of the natural instincts and functions of an adult human being, those rights and authority have been properly recognised as fundamental (see eg Universal Declaration of Human Rights, Arts.
-12, 16, 25(2) and 26(3) and the discussion (of decisions of the Supreme Court of the United States) in Roe v Conn 417 F Supp 769 (1976) and Alsager v District Court of Polk County, Iowa 406 F Supp 10 (1975).
-They have deep roots in the common law."
+12, 16, 25(2) and 26(3) and the discussion (of decisions of the Supreme Court of the United States) in Roe v Conn 417 F Supp 769 (1976) and

-Deriving authority for fundamental principles (both of the common law and of international human rights norms) by reference to international treaties is now increasingly occurring in Australian courts.
+Deriving authority for fundamental principles (both of the common law and of international human rights norms) by reference to international treaties is now increasingly accurring in Australian courts.

-In Daemar v The Industrial Commission of New South Wales & Ors 41 a question arose before me as to whether the Bankruptcy Act 1966 enacted that proceedings vindication of a public right were stayed during the bankruptcy of the petitioner.
+In Daemar v The Industrial Commission of New South Wales & Ors61 a question arose before me as whether the Bankruptcy Act 1966 enacted that proceedings for the vindication of a public right were stayed during the bankruptcy of the petitioner.
 There was no doubt that he had been made bankrupt.
-He wished to bring proceedings, in nature, against prerogative of limited а court jurisdiction which had made an order against him. default of compliance with that order (which he wished to challenge) he had been made bankrupt.
-He asserted that he should be entitled to argue the point concerning the jurisdiction of the Court, notwithstanding his supervening bankruptcy.
-The Court held that the provision of the Federal Bankruptcy Act providing for a stay in the event of bankruptcy was unambiguous.
+He wished to bring proceedings, prerogative in of limited nature, against a court purisdiction which had made an order against him.
+For default of compliance with that order (which he wished to challenge) he had been made bankrupt.
+He asserted that he should be entitled to arque the point concerning the urisdiction of the Court, notwithstanding his supervening mankruptcy.
+The Court held that the provision of the Federal Bankruptcy Act providing for a stay in the event of bankruptcy was unambiquous.
 In the course of my judgment, by reference to the International Covenant on Civil and Political Rights, I expressed the opinion that, were the statute not unambiguous, the importance of a right of access to the courts would have suggested a construction that limited the effect of the statutory stay: